 King's is committed to providing individual feedback to applicants who receive an unsuccessful decision.
 Initial feedback will be provided with any unsuccessful decision, but more individual feedback is available on request.

 If you feel that you have met the minimum entry requirements for your application to be considered but have not been offered a place on a competitive course, you are strongly encouraged to request feedback in the first instance.
 This will help you to better understand our decision.
 All requests for feedback should be made in writing within one month of the admissions decision being made, through your King's Apply account.
-This request for feedback is not considered as part of an official appeal, which is considered through a separate process.

 This is due to the way higher education is funded in England.
 Your fee status may also affect your eligibility for certain funding or scholarships, and sometimes for a particular course (usually where linked to National Health Service funding/places).

 For further guidance see our Fee Status guidelines.